elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 1. AWS reads the bucket policy and converts all the special backend representation IDs back into ARNs.
 If any conversion fails (e.g. a user no longer exists), it skips it.
 1. AWS displays to you the resulting bucket policy.

+These behaviors are specific for bucket policies.
+Other types of resource-based policies may or may not behave completely differently (like SecretsManager resource policies or assume role policies).

 ### AWS's internal representation

+All users have an internal unique ID, called a "Principal ID" (of the form `AIDAxxxxxxxxxxxxxxxxx`), that is distinct from the ARN of the user.

+All accounts have a unique ID called a "Canonical ID" that is distinct from the account number (but behaves the exact same).

 What you see | What AWS stores internally
 --- | ---